ylhyra/ylhyra_content/not_data/vocabulary/Tutorial.md

 ## If you're not a beginner

 The vocabulary game starts at the beginner level.
-If you already know some Icelandic, simply answer truthfully to how well you know the terms and in a couple of minutes the game will have adjusted to your level.
+If you already know some Icelandic, simply answer truthfully to how well you know the terms and in a couple of minutes the game should have adjusted to your level.
 (More specifically, answering "Easy" several times in a row on new cards will increase your level.)

 ## The buttons